cloudigrade/cloudigrade/README.rst

 The values for ``AWS_`` keys and region may be reused for the ``AWS_SQS_`` variables. ``AWS_NAME_PREFIX`` should be set to something unique to your environment like ``${USER}-``.

+You'll also need to set the SQS URL for the log analyzer for the variable ``CLOUDTRAIL_EVENT_URL``.
+This URL can be found in the queue details pane and will look something like ``https://sqs.us-east-1.amazonaws.com/977153484089/iwhite-cloudigrade-sqs-s3``

 Configure Django settings module
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~